PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 multi-type indices; each successful mutation restarts against the updated index.

+The final ModelIR validation pipeline accepts an optional current caller-owned index.
+Float32 and float16 serialization preparation passes the same index used and differentially maintained by terminal ScatterND/binary constant folding, so invariant validation does not reconstruct identical producer/consumer and duplicate-producer state immediately before writing.
+Callers without a current index retain the original self-contained validation behavior.

 Indexed root enumeration is used by the rank-four float and quantized Concat families and by the bounded axis-3 constant-Concat, Add/Concat suffix, rank-five NDHWC Concat, Concat/unary/Conv, SPP, and Dequantize/Concat/Quantize passes.